blazux/MyOwnGrimoire/README.md

  - Updated grub2 beta version to 2.06

 ## SMGL :
- - Added Systemd v248, work in progress lots of options still missing
+ - Added Systemd v248, lots of options are missing, but the most important is here

 ## Xorg-driver :
  - Updated xf86-video-ati with patch for gcc-10+